parallela/lyrics.bg/README.md

 # lyrics.bg
-Remake of the current webside (based on React,NextJS,Python)
+Remake of the current webside (based on React,NextJS,Express)